 - Household Benefits Package (Electricity, Natural Gas or Bottled Gas Refill allowance and Free Television Licence),

 If you are unable to continue the training course, you will automatically start getting Disability Allowance again.

-You should contact both your local FAS Office and Disability Allowance Section in order to get your claim restarted.
+You should contact both your local Education and Training Board and Disability Allowance Section in order to get your claim restarted.